Danielle Steers: Career

 In January 2021, Steers released her debut album titled "The Future Ain't What It Used To Be", recorded in the summer of 2019.
 The album comprises 9 songs, all composed by songwriter Jim Steinman, she cites her production of the album to fans of Bat Out of Hell: The Musical for being "incredibly supportive", the album was arranged by Noam Galperin.

+Steers joined the cast of the UK tour of The Cher Show in 2022 as Lady.
+Fellow castmates included Millie O'Connell as Babe and Debbie Kurup as Star.
+The tour covered the UK and Ireland and finished in spring 2023.
+In May 2023, WhatsOnStage exclusively unveiled Steers as the final cast member of new Weimar-era Berlin musical Fury and Elysium, the production ran for two weeks in June 2023 at The Other Palace.

+Following the birth of her child, Steers originated the role of Marsha in the jukebox musical Just For One Day at The Old Vic, based on the events leading up to Live Aid, the 1985 benefit concert organized by Bob Geldof and Midge Ure to raise awareness and funds for the famine in Ethiopia.
+She subsequently features on the original cast recording released in 2025 to coincide with the production at the Shaftesbury Theatre.
+That same year she starred in another jukebox musical A Night With Janis Joplin which played a limited run at the Peacock Theatre in Summer 2024, this same production was filmed and released in cinemas across the UK in Spring 2025.
+In early June 2025, Steers appeared at the Southwark Playhouse in a production of the Stephen Sondheim musical The Frogs, portraying the role of Pluto for one week (2-7 June).

+In early May 2025, Steers was announced to star in new musical Hot Mess alongside Tobias Turley, the production "reimagines the climate crisis as a story between two central characters: Earth and Humanity".
+Following previews at the Birmingham Hippodrome, the show will play at the The Pleasance during the Edinburgh Festival Fringe, and Southwark Playhouse Elephant from mid October to early November 2025.

 Theatre credits

 Personal life

 Steers currently resides in London.
 She cites Shirley Bassey as one of her greatest inspirations when she was younger, and the main persona that sparked her future endeavour to become an actress and singer-songwriter.
 In July 2021, Steers underwent surgery to correct a deviated septum, a condition in which the nasal septum is significantly off-centre, making breathing difficult and uncomfortable, this consequently meant she had to miss performances of Six from 29 June to 1 August 2021.
 During her absence the role of Catherine Parr was portrayed by Athena Collins.
-Steers is currently engaged to fellow West End actor Stephen Webb.
+Steers is currently engaged to fellow West End actor Stephen Webb, and announced the birth of their first child, Alfie, in October 2023.